code-distortion/php-docker-dev/README.md

 ### The MailPit Container

-Uses the `axllent/mailpit:latest` image by default but you can change this in the `.env` file.
+Uses the `axllent/mailpit:latest` image.

 ### The MariaDB Container

-Uses the `mariadb:10` image by default but you can change this in the `.env` file.
+Uses the `mariadb:11.6.2` image.

 ### The MySQL Container

-Uses the `mysql:8.0` image by default but you can change this in the `.env` file.
+Uses the `mysql:8.4` image.

+### The MySQL-memory Container

+Uses the `mysql:8.4`image.

+Runs the container with the `/var/lib/mysql` as a *tmpfs* volume, which means the data is stored in memory and is lost when the container is stopped.
+Which is useful for running tests.

 ### The Nginx Container

-Uses the `nginx:1-alpine-slim` image by default but you can change this in the `.env` file.
+Uses the `nginx:1-alpine-slim` image.

+### The Node Container

+Uses the `node:23-bookworm` image.

+### The Ollama Container

+Uses the `ollama/ollama:latest` image.

 ### The PHP Container

-Uses the `php:8.2-fpm` image by default but you can change this in the `.env` file.
+Uses the `php:8.4.1-fpm-bookworm` image.

 ### The PostgreSQL Container

-Uses the `postgres:15-alpine` image by default but you can change this in the `.env` file.
+Uses the `postgres:17-alpine` image.

+### The Python Container

+Uses the `python:latest` image.

 ### The Redis Container

-Uses the `redis:alpine` image by default but you can change this in the `.env` file.
+Uses the `redis:alpine` image.

 ### The Selenium Container

-Uses the `selenium/standalone-chrome:latest` image by default but you can change this in the `.env` file.
+Uses the `selenium/standalone-chrome:latest` image.